dharmrai-vmw/tanzu-validated-solutions/src/deployment-guides/tko-on-vsphere.md

     ![Virtual service status](img/tko-on-vsphere/52-Mgmt-cluster-17.png)

-* The installer will automatically set the context to the Tanzu Kubernetes Grid management cluster on the bootstrap machine.
+* The installer automatically sets the context to the Tanzu Kubernetes Grid management cluster on the bootstrap machine.
 Now you can access the Tanzu Kubernetes Grid management cluster from the bootstrap machine and perform additional tasks such as verifying the management cluster health and deploying the workload clusters, etc.

-    To get the status of Tanzu Kubernetes Grid management cluster, execute the following command:
+    To get the status of Tanzu Kubernetes Grid management cluster, run the following command:

+    ```
-    `tanzu management-cluster get`
+    tanzu management-cluster get
+    ```

     ![Management cluster status CLI output](img/tko-on-vsphere/54-Mgmt-cluster-19.png)